CHARLES KIEFEL AM

 Chairman

-Charles Kiefel AM is the Founder and Executive Chair of Principals Funds Management.
+Charles Kiefel AM is the Founder and Executive Chairman of Principals Funds Management.
 He founded the Firm to provide global economic analysis and advice to U.S., European, Asian, and Australian money management companies, including investment and manager selection, enterprise and human capital risk management, and board governance.
 In 2023, Principals Funds Management pivoted to strategic global partnerships.

-Of note, Charles identified and advised in securing seven—each in excess of $1B—mandates for new clients and overall sourced more than $18B mandates from corporate superannuation (pension) funds, insurance companies, and government employee retirement and super funds.
+Of note, Charles identified and advised in securing seven—each in excess of $1B—mandates for new clients and overall sourced more than $22Bn mandates from corporate superannuation (pension) funds, insurance companies, and government employee retirement and super funds.

 In 2016, he became a Distinguished Fellow.
 He then was the Australian Federal Government representative on GFCC’s Board of Trustees.
-Most recently, Charles became a GFCC Board of Trustees Member, a Corporate Member, and joined the ranks of Sustaining Members for Australia—the other five GFCC Sustaining Members are for Brazil, Greece, Portugal, U.A.E., and U.S.
+Most recently, Charles became a GFCC Board of Trustees Member, a Corporate Member, and joined the ranks of Sustaining Members for Australia—the other four GFCC Sustaining Members are for Brazil, Greece, Portugal, and U.S.

 Since 2024, he is an Advisory Board Member for EC Pohl & Company Private Wealth.